WHAT IS DRY NEEDLING?

 It is recommended that pregnant woman in their first trimester do not have Dry Needling treatments.
 This is because it is generally agreed that women in their first trimester have more sensitive bodies, which could react unfavourably in some circumstances.
 Please let your practitioner know if you are pregnant.

-Schedule an Appointment With Our Experienced Physical Therapist!
+Schedule an Appointment With Our Experienced Practitioners!